 The pectoral girdle is very mobile.
 However, the following movements of the girdle are mainly permitted by the physiological joint between the pectoral girdle and the rib cage, the scapulothoracic joint.
 The movements available for the pectoral girdle or the scapula in particular includes:

-- Protraction: This is moving the shoulder blade (scapula) forwards, away from the rib cage and spine.
+- Protraction: moving the shoulder blade (scapula) forwards, away from the rib cage and spine.

-- Elevation: This movement allow the shoulder girdle to move upwards as in shrugging the shoulders.
+- Elevation: movement that allows the shoulder girdle to move upwards as in shrugging the shoulders.

-- Depression: This brings a reverse of the elevation movement.
-The pectoral girdle and entire shoulder downwards.
+- Depression: the reverse of the elevation movement.
+The pectoral girdle and entire shoulder move downwards.

-- Downward rotation: This is rotating the lower scapula towards the rib cage as in moving the arm behind the back.
+- Downward rotation: rotating the lower scapula towards the rib cage as in moving the arm behind the back.

 The shoulder girdle is formed by two pairs of bones, the scapulae and the clavicles.